softwareconstruction240/softwareconstruction/chess/chess.md

 Git is an essential software development tool.
 It allows you to quickly recover from mistakes, share your code with others, backup your code, and serve as a portfolio of your skills.

 ⚠ You are required to make multiple commits to your public Chess GitHub repository for each phase.
 Each commit should represent a minor milestone within a phase.
 For example, after passing each test you should commit your code.
+Usually, you should have at least ten commits for each phase.

 Failure to properly document your efforts with your GitHub history may result in your assignment deliverables being rejected.
 So make sure you commit your changes consistently and often.

 ## Deliverables

+The follow summaries the deliverables you must provide for each of the different chess phases.
+Refer to the phase instructions for a full description.

 | Phase            | Deliverables                                                                                                                                  |
 | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |